blueprinted-io/documentation/beyond_the_wrapper.md

 - Specifications like xAPI and cmi5 allow for broader and more flexible tracking.
 - Design has become more interactive, more visual, and more integrated.

 However, the core assumptions about how learning works have stayed largely intact.
+The learning industry is now at a point where we can actually implement some of the above in a way that would have an impact, in the past, it was just not feasible.

 ---